 Acupuncture — Acupuncture is the strategic placement of needles to stimulate and affect the body to achieve specific results.
-Dr. Liba has completed her training and is obtaining her official certification.
+Dr. Liba is a Certified Veterinary Acupuncturist.

 Therapeutic massage — Working the soft tissue structures of the body can help reduce pain and improve function in our pet patients.

 Traditional Chinese veterinary medicine — TCVM is an ancient practice focused on utilizing Chinese herbs, food therapy, and energy balance to achieve desired results.
-Dr. Hawker is trained and has extensive experience in this field.
+Dr. Liba is Certified in Veterinary Chinese Herbal Medicine.

 Hydrotherapy — Water is a powerful tool.
 Our underwater treadmill can help heal wounds, relax the tissues, and help improve function.

 Stem Cell Therapy – Your pet’s fat cells are used to repair bone, cartilage, ligaments, and tendons to treat arthritis, fractures, and other degenerative diseases.

 PulseVet Shockwave Therapy – A series of focused, high-pressure sound waves applied to affected part of a pet’s body helps to relieve pain and stimulate healing.

 Low Level Laser Therapy – Laser light therapy is used to manage pain, stimulate healing and reduce infection.

 Rehabilitation therapy — Our expert pet rehabilitation therapists, such as Dr. Reynolds and Annette Engler, can help improve your pet’s care by utilizing physical therapy-based techniques and exercises.

 Call us or talk to your veterinarian to learn more about how we can incorporate alternative therapies into your pet’s traditional care plan.